Canon 600D vs 7D

 Both the 600D and the 7D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 600D was followed by the Canon 650D.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 600D and the Canon 7D?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).